 Okay so here’s where you can see I’m still working on this freelancing lark.
 I’ve never done affiliate linking!
 WHAT.
 I know, shocking.
 I’ve signed up for a few and then never followed through with it.
 It’s something I’ve considered doing and still might but it’s probably worth looking into.
 That’s a bit of shit advice, isn’t it?
 But I guess I’ll just say it’s another avenue to making money on your blog so do your research because there are so many out there (which is probably why I haven’t signed up to one yet – too much choice) but they are generally free to sign up for so do your research around which affiliate sites look most closely aligned with the sorts of products you talk about.
 Again, any time you use an affiliate link, it must be disclosed.

-Rewardstyle, ShopStyle, Affiliate Window, Rakuten (formerly LinkShare) are all pretty popular and some larger companies will have their own internal affiliate programme.
+Rewardstyle, ShopStyle, Affiliate Window, Rakuten (formerly LinkShare) are all pretty popular and some larger companies like Amazon will have their own internal affiliate programme.
 Bear in mind, how much you make is usually down to how much traffic you get because it’s all a % game – the more traffic you have, the better you’ll do.